 Computers represent these numbers using the binary system.
 While modern human number systems are based on 10 (we have 10 digits, 0 through 9) computers use a base 2 system.
 In base 2, there are only 2 digits: 1 and 0.
 These binary digits are called bits.
 Everything a computer does involves moving, manipulating, calculating and storing numbers using the base 2 system.
-While computers may translate these base 2 numbers into other sorts of information that is easier for humans to work with, a computer's only true ability is to work with base 2 numbers.
+While computers may translate these base 2 numbers into other sorts of information that is easier for humans to work with, a computer's only true ability is the manipulation of these base 2 numbers.

 Computers are built of a collection of components or subsystems, each performing a different task.
 Three critical ones are processing, short term storage and long term storage.
-Every modern computer, from desktop machines to smarphones, uses this same basic arrngement of functions.

 Most processing is handled by the computer's CPU, its Central Processing Unit.
 The CPU can be likened to the engine of the computer.
-This is where the binary data is manipulated.
+This is where the data (remember, we're talking 1s and 0s here) is manipulated.
 A CPU can only perform a few basic arithmetic operations, such as adding, subtratacting and shifting groups of numbers around.
 However, since modern computers can perform billions of these basic operations per second, large and complex tasks can be performed on computers by breaking the tasks down into billions of very simple arithmetical operations, the kind of operation a computer's CPU is designed to do.